 Fellows will also train nearby at the Harry S. Truman Memorial Veterans' Hospital.
 At HSTMVH, veterans with sleep disorders resulting from post-traumatic stress disorder provide a diverse education for our fellows.
 Approximately 1,000 sleep studies are performed annually at this location.

-Qualified applicants will have completed an accredited residency in internal medicine, pulmonary/critical care, neurology, psychiatry or family medicine.
+Qualified applicants must have completed an accredited residency in internal medicine, pulmonary/critical care, neurology, psychiatry or family medicine.

 Advanced Sleep Medicine Fellowship

-The University of Missouri-Columbia offers a one year Advanced Fellowship in Sleep Medicine.
-The fellowship is geared to provide advanced training in Sleep Medicine to prepare the candidate for an academic career as a clinician/scientist in the field of Sleep Medicine.
+We also offer a one year advanced fellowship in sleep medicine.
+This fellowship provides advanced training in sleep medicine and prepares the candidate for an academic career as a clinician/scientist in the field of sleep medicine.

 Research Aspect: Upon completion of the fellowship, the fellow will have a solid understanding of basic and clinical research and their methods.
-Program completion will culminate in a well-planned, designed and executed research project, presentation at a national/international meeting and expected publication.
+The program will culminate in a well-planned, designed and executed research project, a presentation at a national/international meeting and expected publication.